-Adjust seat before tightening adjustment knob.
+Adjust seat before tightening adjustment bolt.

-- Remove adjustment knob and flat washer securing seat to cardboard packing and set aside for assembly of seat to tractor. - Pivot seat upward and remove from the cardboard packing.
-Remove the cardboard packing and discard. - Place seat on seat pan so head of shoulder bolts are positioned over the large slotted holes in pan. - Push down on seat to engage shoulder bolts in slots and pull seat towards rear of tractor. - Pivot seat and pan forward and assemble adjustment knob and flat washer loosely.
-Do not tighten. - Lower seat into operating position and sit in seat. - Slide seat until a comfortable position is reached which allows you to press clutch/brake pedal all the way down. - · Get off seat without moving its adjusted position. - Raise seat and tighten adjustment knob securely.
+- Remove adjustment bolt, lock washer and flat washer securing seat to cardboard packing and set aside for assembly of seat to tractor. - Pivot seat upward and remove from the cardboard packing.
+Remove the cardboard packing and discard. - Place seat on seat pan so head of shoulder bolt is positioned over large slotted hole in pan. - Push down on seat to engage shoulder bolt in slot and pull seat towards rear of tractor. - Pivot seat and pan forward and assemble adjustment bolt, lockwasher and flat washer loosely.
+Do not tighten Lower seat into operating position and sit on seat. - Slide seat until a comfortable position is reached which allows you to press clutch/brake pedal all the way down. - Get off seat without moving its adjusted position. - Raise seat and tighten adjustment bolt securely.